wink94/distributed-web-crawler/README.md

 - `extract_text(html)`: This function takes in an HTML string and extracts the title and text content from it.
 - `hard_disk_store(html, url)`: This function takes in an HTML string and a URL, and stores the HTML content on disk with a filename based on the URL.
 - `crawl(url)`: This function takes in a URL, crawls the website, and returns a list of child URLs.
 It first checks if the URL is valid using `validate_url()`.
 Then, it requests the page using the requests library, and extracts the HTML content using the `extract_text()` function.
 The HTML content is then stored on disk using `hard_disk_store()`.
 Finally, the function uses `beautifulsoup4` to parse the HTML and extract all child URLs, which are returned as a list.

+## health_monitor.py

+The health_monitor.py module contains a function to periodically check the health of multiple nodes in a distributed system.
+The function uses the requests module to send a GET request to the /health endpoint of each node in the system.
+If a node responds with a status code other than 200, it is added to a list of nodes to retry.
+Nodes in the retry list are retried three times using the node_retry() function from the util module.
+The function is scheduled to run every 10 seconds using the schedule module, and the number of nodes to check is provided as a command-line argument.

+### Functions
+- periodic_healthcheck(node_count): This function takes in the number of nodes in the system and periodically checks the health of each node.
+It first generates a list of URLs to check using the make_urls() function from the generate_urls module.
+Then, it iterates over the list of URLs and sends a GET request to the /health endpoint of each node using the requests module.
+If a node responds with a status code other than 200, it is added to a list of nodes to retry.
+Nodes in the retry list are retried three times using the node_retry() function from the util module.
+The function is scheduled to run every 10 seconds using the schedule module.
+- __main__(): This function parses the command-line argument for the number of nodes in the system, and schedules the periodic_healthcheck() function to run every 10 seconds using the schedule module.
+If an error occurs, it prints an error message and exits the program.

+## make_graph_function.py
+This module contains functions to generate a graph visualization from a given adjacency list.

+### Functions
+make_graph_from_adjacency_list(data): This function takes in an adjacency list in the form of a JSON dictionary, filters out redundancies, and generates a graph visualization using Plotly.
+The function converts the data into graph elements and creates a list of edges.
+It then uses Plotly to create a visualization of the graph.
+The resulting graph is not returned, but rather displayed in the web browser.

+## util.py
+The util.py file contains utility functions for starting nodes and retrying failed nodes.

+### Functions
+start_all_nodes(n): This function takes in an integer n and starts n nodes by running the node.py script in separate terminal windows using subprocess.Popen().
+Each node is started on a different port number, starting from 5000.

+start_a_nodes(n,num_nodes): This function takes in an integer n and the total number of nodes num_nodes.
+It starts a single node on port number 5000+n by running the node.py script using subprocess.Popen().

+start_health_monitor(num_nodes): This function takes in the total number of nodes num_nodes and starts the health monitor by running the health_monitor.py script in a separate terminal window using subprocess.Popen().

+node_retry(tries,node,num_nodes): This function takes in the number of tries to retry, the failed node number, and the total number of nodes num_nodes.
+It retries starting the failed node by running the node.py script using subprocess.Popen().
+It tries up to tries times before giving up.
+If the retry is successful, the function returns, otherwise it recursively calls itself with tries decremented by 1.